Diabetic Foot Care

 What is diabetic foot care?

 Diabetic foot care is a routine you do each day to protect your feet.
 Diabetes increases your risk of foot ulcers (wounds).
-Chronic high blood sugar levels can damage the blood vessels and nerves in your legs and feet.
-Foot care is needed to prevent serious problems.
+Long-term high blood sugar levels can damage the blood vessels and nerves in your legs and feet.
+Foot care is needed to prevent serious problems, such as an infection or amputation.

 Why is diabetic foot care important?